Skilmorlie: Heritage listing

 Skilmorlie was listed on the Queensland Heritage Register on 15 October 1998 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Skilmorlie, erected c.
 1873, is significant for its close association with the development of Windsor in the mid-19th century as a middle-class suburb, and with the development of nearby Lutwyche as Brisbane's principal brick-making district late 1860s–1890s.
 It is one of the earliest surviving residences in the Windsor-Lutwyche district, contemporaneous with adjacent Fernfield, and with brick-maker William Williams' own residence (now known as The Grange) at Lutwyche.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-It is a rare surviving 1870s brick, two-storeyed, gable-styled dwelling in Brisbane, and offers a rare and valuable contribution to present knowledge of 1870s brick construction and design in Brisbane.
-Queensland-wide, buildings of this type and materials are rare.
+The two-story house is a rare masonry, gable-styled dwelling, which has survived in Brisbane since the 1870’s.
+Since buildings of this type are uncommon in Queensland, it offers a valuable contribution to present knowledge of brick construction and design in late nineteenth century Brisbane.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 The potential contribution of this building to further research on 1870s building techniques, materials and design, on the development of early brick-making in Brisbane, and on the evolution of Brisbane's inner northern suburbs, cannot be underestimated.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Skilmorlie is significant also as a substantially intact example of a modest but well built, detailed and designed, two-storeyed 1870s brick residence in Brisbane.
-A few brick, two-storeyed terrace houses and shop houses from the 1860s and 1870s survive in Brisbane, but there are even fewer detached brick residences of this type and period surviving, and large homes such as Glen Lyon (1876) at Ashgrove are of a grander scale than Skilmorlie.
+A few brick, two-story terrace houses and shop houses from the 1860s and 1870s survive in Brisbane, but there are even fewer detached brick residences of this type and period surviving, and large homes such as Glen Lyon (1876) at Ashgrove are of a grander scale than Skilmorlie.

 The place is important because of its aesthetic significance.

-Despite the unsympathetic c.
-1923 renovations, Skilmorlie retains an innate aesthetic quality and significance, a combination of the scale, form, design and materials of the early brick core.
-Behind the weatherboard extension and enclosed verandahs remains a well-proportioned Georgian-styled building of some considerable charm.
+Despite the c.
+1923 renovations, Skilmorlie retains a historical aesthetic quality and significance, retaining much of the scale, form, design and materials of the early brick core.
+Much of the building’s Georgian stylings remain behind its weatherboard extension and enclosed verandahs.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The place is valued by the local community, who regard Skilmorlie, and adjacent Fernfield, as part of the unique heritage of Windsor.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 It is significant for its close association with the Bryden-Brennan families, who occupied the house for 50 years and retained it as a rental property for another 70.
 In particular, it has a close association with John Bryden, who participated in the first wave of free settlement in Brisbane in the early 1840s.